veenayagam/concrete-crack-classification/README.md

 This project's technique is based on documentation found on the official TensorFlow website.
 You can refer to it [here](https://www.tensorflow.org/tutorials/images/transfer_learning).
 ### 3.1.
 Data Pipeline
 The image data is loaded, along with the labels that follows the labels.
-First, the data is divided into a 70:30 train-validation set.
+The data is split into train-validation-test sets, with a ratio of 70:24:6.
-The validation data is then divided into two halves, each having an 80:20 ratio, to obtain some test data.
-The split ratio for train-validation-test is 70:24:6 overall.
 No data augmentation is applied as the data size and variation are already sufficient.

 ### 3.2.
 Model Pipeline